 No. Some people may experience mild discomfort due to the ‘slurpy’ noise of the suction and during removal of very impacted wax.
 Occasionally mild dizziness may be experienced.
 If this occurs the nurse will stop the suction to allow the dizziness to settle.

 Approximately 15-30 minutes depending on how much wax is in the ear.
 If wax is very dry and impacted softening may be necessary prior to removal to avoid trauma to the ear canal.
-A return visit is provided following a week of softening at no cost.
+A return visit is provided following a week of softening at a 50% reduced rate.

 It is helpful to use softening drops two days prior to your appointment to assist with removal, unless you have a hole in the eardrum or grommets.
 Our recommendation is to use olive oil – 4-6 drops in each ear administered whilst lying on your side for 5 minutes.